ejeschke/ginga/doc/manual/customizing.rst

 .. note:: If you don't want Ginga to remember your changes to the window
           size or position, you can add the option ``save_layout = False`` to your general configuration file.
-Ginga will still read the layout from the file, but will not update it when closing.
+Ginga will still read the layout from the file (if it exists--otherwise it will use the default, built-in layout), but will not update it when closing.

 .. note:: Invoking the program with the ``--norestore`` option